SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/debugging/development-mode.md

 ## Debugging modules

-These two environment variables are only set when the script is executed, and are accessed using getVariable("*variableName*")).
+These two environment variables are only set when the script is executed inside the code editor.
+They are accessed using getVariable("*variableName*")) method.

 When the **Execute script** button is clicked, the engine sets **developmentMode** to true and the **includeId** to the includeId of the current script.